briansniffen/muchsync/muchsync.1.md

 \-r /path/to/muchsync
 :   Specifies the path to muchsync on the server.
 Ordinarily, muchsync
-    should be in the default path on the server and this option should not be required.
-However, this option is useful if you have to install muchsync in a non-standard place, or which to test development versions of the code.
+    should be in the default PATH on the server so this option is not required.
+However, this option is useful if you have to install muchsync in a non-standard place or wish to test development versions of the code.

 \-s ssh-cmd
 :   Specifies a command line to pass to /bin/sh to execute a command on